Cornices/cornice.ext.swagger/docs/source/quickstart.rst

 Then you will be able to access Swagger UI API explorer on url:

-http://localhost:8000/api-explorer (in case of example below)
+http://localhost:8000/api-explorer (in the example above)

 Using a scaffold
 ================